Cyprus Votes For New Parliament Amid Anger Over Graft Scandal - UrduPoint

 Nicosia, (UrduPoint / Pakistan Point News - 30th May, 2021 ) :Cyprus voters went to the polls Sunday for parliamentary elections amid simmering public anger over the "golden passports" corruption scandal on the Mediterranean island.

-Ultra-nationalists looking to exploit the anti-establishment mood have also played on concerns over migration, another hot-button issue for the European Union's most easterly member state.
+Ultra-nationalists who had looked to exploit the anti-establishment mood and had played on concerns over migration instead appeared to have made gains, while smaller parties seemed to have failed to attract the protest vote.

+A record 658 candidates, representing 15 parties, were vying for 56 seats in parliament before an electorate of more than 550,000.

-As usual, the election will be limited to government-held areas, excluding the northern third of the island where a breakaway Turkish Cypriot state holds sway.
+The election was limited to government-held areas, excluding the northern third of the island where a breakaway Turkish Cypriot state holds sway.

+An exit poll by state broadcaster CyBC gave DISY 29 percent, and the main opposition party, communists AKEL, 24 percent.

+Exit polls also suggested ultra-nationalist ELAM party could almost double its share to reach over 6 percent of the vote, and may secure more than the two seats they currently hold.

 "There is a very unhappy electorate fed up with the political elite and parliament," said Hubert Faustmann, professor of history and political science at the University of Nicosia.

 "People are fed up with corruption in public life."
-Last November, Cyprus dropped its controversial passport-for-investment scheme after Al Jazeera aired a documentary showing reporters posing as fixers for a Chinese businessman seeking a Cyprus passport despite having a criminal record.

-Parliament was at the centre of the furore after speaker Demetris Syllouris and an opposition MP were secretly filmed allegedly trying to facilitate the passport for the fugitive investor.
+Cyprus has an executive system of government with the president elected separately, but the vote is also seen as a gauge of the popularity of Anastasiades, whose term expires in 2023.

-The other issue is migration as Cyprus has the highest per capita number of first-time asylum seekers in the 27-member bloc, according to the Eurostat statistics agency.
+- 'State of emergency' - Cyprus has the highest per capita number of first-time asylum seekers in the 27-member bloc, according to the Eurostat statistics agency, and immigration is a hot-button issue for the European Union's most easterly member state.

 The government has said Cyprus is in a "state of emergency" due to migrant streams from war-torn Syria and elsewhere.